frankieisgood/wikimedia-associate-eng-technical-task/README.md

 The database connection is configured for the root user, and the password is stored as an environment variable.
 Set a local environment variable ROOT_PW, or alternatively, hard-code your password into config.php to access the install script.

-On opening the app, you can click through to run the install script or proceed to the form.
-On first use, run the install script to connect to the MySQL database and create a database with one table.
+On first opening the app, you can click through to run the install script or proceed to the form.
+On first use, run the install script to connect to MySQL and create a database with one table.

 Once the database and table have been created, the form is ready to use!
 Submit your information and review.